DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

 * **Portainer** *for web based container management*

 ## Getting Started
 We're starting from the ground up.
 I'm using a Raspberry Pi 3b.
-Let's grab the latest [Raspbian Strech Lite](https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-04-09/) and flash it to an SD card using an app like [etcher](https://www.balena.io/etcher/).
+Let's grab the latest [Raspbian Buster Lite](https://downloads.raspberrypi.org/raspbian_lite_latest) and flash it to an SD card using an app like [etcher](https://www.balena.io/etcher/).

 *Quick note on SD cards: As mentioned in a recent [homeassistant blog](https://www.home-assistant.io/blog/2019/06/26/release-95/), not all SD cards are created equal.
 If you try to store and run databases on a cheap SD card, you can burn it out in a hurry.
 Pick up a class A1 or A2 card to save yourself some headaches in the future.*